Skip to main content

 Wrapped tokensNoNo

-If you hold USDC and want a guaranteed 1:1 transfer with no slippage, use the USDC Bridge.
-If you hold other tokens (ETH, BNB, USDT, etc.) or want to swap tokens during the bridge, use deBridge.
+Use the USDC Bridge when you hold USDC and want a guaranteed 1:1 transfer with no slippage.
+Use deBridge when you hold other tokens or want to swap during the bridge (for example, ETH to SOL).

 Risks and limitations

-• USDC only: This bridge does not support any token other than USDC.
-Attempting to bridge a different token is not possible through this interface.
+USDC only.
+This bridge does not support any token other than USDC.

-• Attestation delay: After the burn on the source chain, there is a waiting period for Circle’s attestation.
-During high network congestion, this may take longer than usual.
+Attestation delay.
+After the burn on the source chain, there is a waiting period for Circle’s attestation.
+During high network congestion, this step may take longer than usual.

-• Source chain finality: The transfer cannot complete until the source chain transaction reaches finality.
+Source chain finality.
+The transfer cannot complete until the source chain transaction reaches finality.
 On Ethereum mainnet, this can take several minutes.
-On L2s, it is typically faster.
+On L2 chains, it is typically faster.

-• Smart contract and protocol risk: CCTP relies on Circle’s infrastructure and Wormhole’s messaging protocol.
-While both are established and audited, no protocol is risk-free.
+Protocol risk.
+CCTP relies on Circle’s infrastructure and Wormhole’s messaging protocol.
+Both are established and audited, but no protocol is entirely risk-free.